ESA: U.S. gained 13M gamers during the pandemic

 “We saw a tremendous reliance on games for mental relief, and stress relief, and stimulation, and also for connection,” Pierre-Louis said.
 “Part of what playing together brings people is a level of excitement and interest in the game.
 First and foremost, people are having fun playing games.
 These additional benefits make game playing even more fulfilling, because they hit on things that we need, particularly in this moment in time, including connection with others, and something that brings you joy.”

-Pierre-Louis said said that 90% of players say that video games bring them joy.
+Pierre-Louis said that 90% of players say that video games bring them joy.
 And while 80% of gamers are over 18, about 76% of people under 18 play games, which means that with each passing year, a greater percentage of the population plays games.

 “And as they start to enter adulthood, they continue playing.
 And many of them have kids and they play with their kids or introduce it to their kids” Pierre-Louis said.
 “You’re seeing a game-savvy population growing, and starting to really have a positive impact on our culture, on our economy, and society in general.”